gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/New-AadrmRightsDefinition.md

 The cmdlet associates the rights that the *Rights* parameter specifies to the user or group that the address specifies.

-Tip: If you want to specify all members in your organization or all members in another organization, use the DomainName parameter.
+Tip: If you want to specify all users in your organization or all users in another organization, use the DomainName parameter.

 ```yaml
 Type: String